 For example, I hear among perfectionism among my friends with ADHD who say it takes them hours to write an e-mail.
 They want it to be “just right.”
 And they don’t see any clear line between awful and perfect.

 As I emphasize in my first book, ADHD is essentially a challenge with finding that middle ground between over-doing and under-doing.

-I am happy to share with you this post on the topic from blogger Liz Lewis, who writes the entertaining and thoughtful A Dose of Healthy Distraction blog.—Gina
+I am happy to share with you this post on the topic from blogger Liz Lewis, who writes the entertaining and thoughtful Healthy ADHD blog.

 By Liz Lewis